The First Louisiana Engineers was split in two parts becoming the 1st and 3rd Regiment Engineers, Corps d'Afrique (95th and 97th U.S.C.T.s).

 Living History Events

-Our First Louisiana Engineers reenactment group participates in Civil War events throughout Southern California.
+Our U.S. Colored Troops reenactment group participates in Civil War events throughout Southern California.
 We are always looking for new members to join our group.
 We have loaner gear for anyone getting started in the hobby.
 This website contains several pages devoted to portraying a U.S. Colored Troops soldier as a reenactor/living historian.
 Those are:

 Historical Research

-This site provides a historical reference for any individual doing research on the First Louisiana Engineers (95th & 97th USCTs).
+This site provides a historical reference for any individual doing research on U.S. Colored Troops, especially the First Louisiana Native Guards and Engineers (73rd, 95th & 97th USCTs).
+Our Focus is on the 3rd Regt.
+Engineers which would become the 97th U.S. Infantry.
 We have several pages on this website devoted to the First Louisiana Engineers and the USCT regiments they would become.
 The pull down menu/tabs at the top of this page will give access to the following pages:

 Be part of our living history group.